Streemo/react-wrap-children/README.md

 Useful for creating containers.
 Should work with React and React-Native.
 ```
-import wrap from "react-wrap";
+import wrap from "react-wrap-children";

 //...
 //...

 render(){
   return wrap(this.props.children, myProps)
 }
 ```
 `myProps` can contain a key if you want.